top of page

 Please read through the sections of this page, as they contain some valuable information you’ll need to take into consideration when packing and preparing for our adventure.
 If you have any questions about the information here, please ask.

 The information below is designed to cover all my workshops & private lessons.
 Please select the relevant location, and also review the suggested packing lists and helpful tips.
 Click on the sub-heading to read the relevant information.
+You can also scroll down the page to the relevant information.

 • Can I hire you?